savinduekanayake/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 *	`Public_meeting` and `permit` features are simply imputed with the mode.

-*	`Funder` and `installer` have ‘0’, ‘-‘and some other irrelevant character except to the nan values.
+*	`Funder` and `installer` have ‘0’, ‘-‘ and some other irrelevant character except to the nan values.
 So firstly nan values imputed with mode and the other irrelevant values in those columns are imputed with ‘other’ category

 *	`subvillage` and `scheme_management` are grouped by `region_code` and imputed the nan values with mode.